We ask that the children wear simple clothing they can cope with

 During the day, the children are served with a morning and afternoon snack.

-Snacks are usually made up of a drink, a piece of fruit/vegetable and bread.
-Typical foods used are apples, bananas, oranges, satsumas, pinapple, carrots, cucumbers, peppers, humus, toast, crackets and honey.
+Snacks are usually made up of a drink, a piece of fruit/vegetable and bread/cracker.
+Typical foods used are apples, bananas, oranges, satsumas, pinapple, carrots, cucumbers, peppers, humus, toast, crackers and honey.
 We do not serve fruit juices, but offer milk or water instead.